Luv2bnanook44/phase_2_project_quanggang/README.md

 The first feature that was most strongly correlated with price was `sqft_living`, which we used to engineer a price per square foot feature in order to create groups of homes within similar price ranges.
 Several other strongly-correlated features included:
 * `condition` - rated 1-5 by King County, with 3 being the lowest inhabitable condition (not requiring severe remodeling)
-* `grade` - a slightly more objective overview of the quality of the home's construction and its luxury features and finishes
+* `grade` - rated 1-13 as an overview of the quality of the home's construction and its luxury features (per [King County Glossary](info.kingcounty.gov/assessor/esales/Glossary.aspx?type=r))
 * `zipcode` - which we used in combination with per-sqft pricing to map areas by their home prices
-* `sqft_living15` - which is a mean of the square footage of the home's 15 nearest neighbors, useful for comparing properties
+* `sqft_living15` - a mean of the square footage of the home's 15 nearest neighbors, useful for comparing properties
 * `sqft_lot` - the size of the entire property
 * `waterfront` - more useful for the 'Luxury' (home grade 10+) subset, but strongly correlated with price